Copyright Kevin Deldycke <kevin@deldycke.com> and contributors.

 for value, name in sorted(_levelToName.items(), reverse=True)

-if name != "NOTSET"
+if value != NOTSET

 }

-Sorted from lowest to highest verbosity.
+- sorted from lowest to highest verbosity,

-- ``NOTSET``, which is considered internal
+- :data:`WARNING <logging.NOTSET>`, which is considered internal

-- ``WARN``, which `is obsolete
+- ``WARN``, which :meth:`is obsolete <logging.Logger.warning>`

 - ``FATAL``, which `shouldn't be used <https://github.com/python/cpython/issues/85013>`_

-and `replaced by CRITICAL
+and has been `replaced by CRITICAL

 """